davidepanidev/android-multimodule-architecture-concepts/README.md

 ## Screenshots

-The App just shows the most capitalized cryptocurrency in the current moment (which of course is Bitcoin 😄).
+The App retrieves data from the [CoinGecko API](https://www.coingecko.com/en/api) and shows the current most capitalized cryptocurrency (which of course is Bitcoin 😄).

 <img src="screenshots/home.png" height="500">